Chris Kimberley: The cheeky Cockney on life after being a postman

-Chris Kimberley, 58, has a top speed of eight miles per hour.
-He navigates east London on a blue mobility scooter covered with England stickers, a Bluetooth speaker blaring in the front basket and a Shih Tzu perched serenely on his lap.
-Her name is Skye.
+With a top speed of eight miles per hour, Chris Kimberley navigates east London on a blue mobility scooter covered with England stickers, a Bluetooth speaker blaring in the front basket and his Shih Tzu Skye perched serenely on his lap.

 The two are together when we meet outside Mono cafe on Roman Road.
 The speaker in the basket is playing The Best of UB40 – Volume One as Kimberley parks.
 At any given time it may be playing Debbie Harry, Bob Marley, David Bowie, Queen.
 Madness is his favourite.

 Traders can hear Kimberley coming.
 ‘Every time I go past one of them goes, “There’s Chris.
 You’re not playing rock today.
 What’s happened with your ska?”
 I said I’ve got to sort that out.’
 Does he take requests?
 Of course.
 Sometimes he sings along.